qoherent/ria-hub-docs/docs/content/Usage/repo-mirror.md

 The repository pushes shortly thereafter.
 To force a push, select the **Synchronize Now** button.

-### Setting up a push mirror from Gitea to Bitbucket
+### Setting up a push mirror from RIA Hub to Bitbucket

-To set up a mirror from Gitea to Bitbucket, you need to follow these steps:
+To set up a mirror from RIA Hub to Bitbucket, you need to follow these steps:

 1. Create a [Bitbucket app password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) with the *Repository Write* box checked.
 2. Fill in the **Git Remote Repository URL**: `https://bitbucket.org/<your_bitbucket_group_or_name>/<your_bitbucket_project>.git`.